natgo/wt-wiki-scraper/wikitext-transpiled/aircraft/Yak-9UT.md

 * Decent lower speed manoeuvrability that gets even better above 400 km/h (250 mph)
 * Flaps are fast to deploy and are helpful if used properly
 * Nose-mounted 23 mm and 37 mm cannons are effective against all types of aerial targets
+* Nose-mounted 45 mm have APHE belt that could inflict serious damage to enemy ground targets
 * Able to choose between various cannons
 * Decent low-to-mid altitude acceleration and climb
 * Decent energy retention at lower altitudes